What to pack for a city trip: The perfect city trip packing list!

 It’s just not fun not to be able to fall asleep because you try to sleep on the folded towel or fleece jacket or wake up with a stiff neck.

-Well, you can probably imagine what it looks like to sleep on a 30 cm high pillow as a belly sleeper.
-Admittedly, it certainly looks funny, but it’s less fun.
+Well, you can probably imagine what it looks like to sleep on a 30 cm high pillow as a stomach sleeper.
+Admittedly, it certainly does look funny, but unfortunately it is not.

 In any case, she is now super happy with her travel pillow.
 So this tip is for those who can understand Jenny’s problems and want to increase their comfort factor for sleep while travelling.